Backend Engines¶

 For molecules with significant 1-4 interactions (longer chains, rings), the JAX engine will give different non-bonded energies than OpenMM or JAX-MD.

-Verified Parity¶
+Verified parity¶

 Cross-engine energy and frequency agreement has been measured on CH₃F (see benchmarks):